portalsoup/DriverPages/README.md

 can have strategies to help dynamically determine when loading is complete, such as a page loading.

 *com.jcleary.webdriver.Component*: Declares that an object represents a component within a page.
 This will hold a reference to it's 'owning' page and allow entry and exit with fluidity.
-A page object may hold multiple component references.
+This can be used to encapsulate a high functionality region of the page to help keep pages more concise and manageable.
+A page object may hold multiple componene references.

 *com.jcleary.webdriver.core.State*: Page objects sometimes can benefit from having extra data accessible internally.
 In order to allow page objects to be immutable if desired, this interface can be implemented in such a way that it